-- If working or studying late, arrange to leave with a friend.
-Lock doors and windows if working late alone. - Refrain from getting in elevators with people who look out of place or behave in a strange or threatening way.
-Always immediately report suspicious people or conditions to 911. - If being followed, go to a populated area. - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers pre-programmed.
+• If working or studying late, arrange to leave with a friend or call Campus Safety at 541-885-1111 for Safety Escort assistance.
+Lock doors and windows if working late/alone.

+- Refrain from getting in elevators with people who look out of place or behave in a strange or threatening way.
+Always immediately report suspicious people or conditions to Campus Safety at 541-885-1111. - If being followed, go to a populated area. - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers pre-programmed.